Time-reversal and PT symmetry breaking in non-Hermitian field theories: Irreversibile fluctuations in non-Hermitian field theories

 Imposing the stationarity condition $\partial_t\langle \Delta{{\psi}^{-k}_i} \Delta{\psi}^k_j\rangle=0$, we find

 Combining Eqs.~\eqref{equ:intsdc},\,\eqref{currentrepr},\,\eqref{equ:z1}, and \eqref{itoaverage}, we arrive at the central result of this paper,

-The above formulae~\eqref{eq:main} express the SCNR and $\mathcal{S}^*$ exclusively in terms of properties of the eigensystem of $\mathcal{J}$.
+The above formulae~\eqref{eq:main} express the SCNR [defined in Eq.~\eqref{defSCNR}] and thus $\mathcal{S}^*$ exclusively in terms of properties of the eigensystem of $\mathcal{J}$.
 We note that the value of $\zeta^k$ is determined by the spectrum and the \textit{geometry} of the eigenvectors of $\mathcal{J}$.
-This provides insight into the fundamental connection between global symmetries, dynamical properties, and the fluctuations at phase transitions of systems of type~\eqref{equ:moda}.
+This provides insight into the fundamental connection between global symmetries, dynamical properties, and the fluctuations at phase transitions of systems of the type of Eq.~\eqref{equ:moda}.

 A first implication is that the contributions $\zeta^{k}$ of all wavenumbers $k\neq l$ to the SCNR and $\mathcal{S}^*$ generally remain finite.
 The only possible exception is the contribution from the unstable mode $l$, for which the denominator of Eq.~\eqref{equ:defzeta} can, in principle, become zero.
 This wavenumber thus deserves special attention.